dotnet/corefx/src/System.Net.Http/src/HttpDiagnosticsGuide.md

 3. `DiagnosticListener.IsEnabled("System.Net.Http.Activity", request)` - determines if this particular request should be instrumented
 4. `DiagnosticListener.Write("System.Net.Http.Activity.Start", new {Request})` - notifies that activity (outgoing request) was started
 5. `DiagnosticListener.IsEnabled("System.Net.Http.Exception")` - determines if exception event (if thrown) should be written
-6. `DiagnosticListener.Write("System.Net.Http.Activity.Exception", new {Exception})` - notifies about exception during request processing (if thrown)
+6. `DiagnosticListener.Write("System.Net.Http.Activity.Exception", new {Exception, Request})` - notifies about exception during request processing (if thrown)
 7. `DiagnosticListener.Write("System.Net.Http.Activity.Stop", new {Response, RequestTaskStatus})` - notifies that activity (outgoing request) is stopping

 # Non-Activity events (deprecated)